The face was changed, yet the hand was known.

 If You Ran the Code

-Treat this as a confirmed credential compromise regardless of how the repository was used.
-Opening the folder in VS Code fires both tasks simultaneously.
-Either path alone is sufficient for full compromise.
-Running any npm command outside VS Code fires Path 2 identically.
+Treat this as a confirmed credential compromise if the repository was opened in VS Code with automatic tasks allowed or if npm commands were executed.
+Either path alone is sufficient for full compromise. npm install and the defined npm scripts can fire Path 2 outside VS Code.

 - Isolate the machine from the network immediately.